JinRcn/SRD-RE/README.md

 ```
 Column Descriptions:

-   1. X, Y: X and Y denote the spatial coordinates of the capture locations on the spatial transcriptomics array.
+   1. X,Y: X and Y denote the spatial coordinates of the capture locations on the spatial transcriptomics array.

    2. Chromosome: Chromosome identifier, chrX indicates the locus is on the X chromosome.